 You should be building up activity for better health results, and not decreasing.
 If you worry about your knee pain, be aware that there are knee pain exercises.
 Exercises for knee pain include knee squats, straight-leg raise, leg cross, and step-ups.

 Prevent Knee Injury with the Right Exercises

-Just as there are exercises for a better knee health, there are also activities that increase risk.
-Surprisingly, lunges, hurdle stretches and deep squats can cause knee injury.
+Just as there are exercises for better knee health, there are also activities that increase risk.
+Surprisingly, lunges, hurdle stretches, and deep squats can cause knee injury.

 Consulting a fitness expert or doctor will give you a better understanding of preventive measures.
 Bear in mind that your willingness to prevent a knee injury will also help in maximizing your fitness outcomes.
 In addition, many professional athletes stabilize their knees with knee supports.